Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: Numerical Experiments

 We use a finite-difference method on a uniform grid of size~$\Delta x=l/N$ with $N=100$ on the interval $I=(0,l)$ to discretize~\eqref{crd} in space to obtain a system of ordinary differential equations (ODEs).
 To obtain the snapshots, the ODE system is integrated in time using Matlab's command ode15s, which uses the numeric differentiation formulae (NDF)~\cite{NDF}, with sufficiently small tolerances for the local errors (below $10^{-12}$).
 The snapshots were obtained on a uniform (time) grid of diameter $1/20$.
 The time derivatives were obtained by evaluating the right-hand-side of the system of ODEs.

 As in~\cite{Alla_Falcone_Volkwein}, equation~\eqref{fully_discrete_pod}

-was solved by fixed-point iteration, the stopping criterium being that two consecutive iterates differ in the maximum norm in less that $5\times 10^{-4}$.
+was solved by fixed-point iteration, the stopping criterium being that two consecutive iterates differ in the maximum norm in less than a given tolerance ${\rm TOL}_v$, initially set to~${\rm TOL}_v={}5\times 10^{-4}$.
 For the first iterate we choose a family of constant controls $u^l$, $l=1,\ldots,p$ and at any point of the mesh $y_r^i$ (initial condition) we compute the approximate solution of \eqref{din_sis_pos} corresponding to this initial condition and control $u^l$.
 Then, we compute the value of the functional cost \eqref{fun_cos_pod}.
 Finally, the value of the initial iterate at $y_r^i$ is the minimum between the values of the functional cost for $l=1,\ldots,p$.

 Once~\eqref{fully_discrete_pod} is solved, the optimal control